GetDKAN/dkan2/README.md

 - Harvesting of data from external catalogs that provide a data.json
 - Dataset metadata and resources @ref metastore "[Metastore]"
-- Web service API endpoints to work with datasets
+- Web service API endpoints that allow third party applications to work with the datasets
 - Integration with a decoupled [REACT front end](https://github.com/getdkan/data-catalog-frontend)
 - A datastore to store CSV files and make them queryable through an SQL endpoint.